-This preeminent treatise is offered electronically via Lexis.
-The work provides a comprehensive analysis of immigration law and procedure.
+This multi-volume preeminent treatise provides a comprehensive analysis of immigration law and procedure.
 Included in the appendices are texts of relevant statutes, regulations, executive orders and United Nations documents, sample forms and litigation documents, and agency manuals.
 The treatise is in looseleaf format and is supplemented quarterly.
 Immigration Law and Procedure is also available online via Lexis.

 This treatise presents the major aspects of immigration law in the order of the progression of a typical immigration case.
 Among the topics discussed are the procedure for adjustment of status, the grounds for exclusion and deportability, and the various defenses to them.
 The treatise includes chapters on administrative and judicial appeals, petition for review before the United States Court of Appeals, and writs of habeas corpus.
+Supplemented twice a year.

 This practice guide describes the process for filing and documenting a visa petition to acquire legal status through a family relationship.
 Special aspects of family immigration are covered, such as revoking approvals of visa petitions and rescinding permanent resident status; retaining priority dates for visa petitions despite a change in the circumstances of the petitioner; petitioning for an adopted child or an orphan; and gaining legal status for widows, widowers and fiances of United States citizens, derivative beneficiaries, and other special categories of family members.